Neonatal Nurse Practitioner (NNP) Career Guide

 - Neonatal & Infant Assessment and Neonatal Health Promotion

-Though every Neonatal Nurse Practitioner degree program is different, most have similar entry requirements, which generally include:
+Though every neonatal nurse practitioner degree path is different, most have similar entry requirements, which generally include:

-- A minimum of two years of nursing experience in a Level III NICU
+- Two or more years of nursing experience in a Level III NICU

-- Satisfactory completion of an accredited baccalaureate program with at least 3.0 GPA on a 4.0 scale
+- BSN from an accredited program with at least a 3.0 GPA

 - Two or three professional references